JulienPalard/peps/pep-0xxx.rst

 Fetching And Building Translations
 ''''''''''''''''''''''''''''''''''

-Currently a script is building the documentation [8]_.
-This script should be modified to fetch and build translations.
+Currently docsbuild-scripts are building the documentation [8]_.
+These scripts should be modified to fetch and build translations.

 Building new translations is like building new versions, so we're